openalpr/doc/source/on_premises.rst

   - **prewarp** - A series of numbers that adjusts the rotation/angle of the camera image before processing.
 The exact value can be obtained through the OpenALPR configuration utility
   - **detection_mask_image** - The path to a black and white image file that creates a mask over the video stream before processing.
 Black areas are ignored, white areas are scanned for plates.

+Custom GStreamer Pipeline
+####################################

+In some cases, you may require more control over the process that grabs video from your device and makes it available to OpenALPR.
+The OpenALPR agent and AlprStream SDK both allow you to configure a custom GStreamer Pipeline which can handle pulling video from your camera.
+GStreamer is open source and supports user plug-ins which allow you to write your own C code in case you need to utilize 3rd party device drivers to pull the data.

+To get started, you should first familiarize yourself with GStreamer pipelines.
+The following are a few examples of pulling video from various sources.  gst-launch-1.0 is a command line program that will execute the pipeline and display the output.

+**Webcam**

+    gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw,framerate=30/1,width=1280,height=720 ! decodebin ! videoconvert ! video/x-raw,format=BGR ! videoconvert ! autovideosink

+**Video File**

+    gst-launch-1.0 filesrc location=/tmp/video.mp4 ! decodebin ! videoconvert ! video/x-raw,format=BGR ! videoconvert ! autovideosink

+**RTSP/H264 Camera**

+    gst-launch-1.0 rtspsrc location=rtsp://192.168.0.100/video user-id=testuser user-pw=test drop-on-latency=1 latency=1000 ! queue max-size-buffers=0 max-size-time=0 max-size-bytes=0 min-threshold-time=10 ! rtph264depay ! h264parse ! decodebin ! videoconvert ! video/x-raw,format=BGR ! videoconvert ! autovideosink

+Once you have experimented with GStreamer to display video, you can now integrate it with OpenALPR.
+Our software will see the video exactly as the gst-launch-1.0 command displays it.
+If using the agent, you can add your custom gstreamer format as follows:

+    1. Edit /etc/openalpr/stream.d/[cameraname].conf
+    2. Add gstreamer_format = [your custom gstreamer pipeline]
+    3. Remove the "autovideosink" and replace it with "appsink name=sink max-buffers=5"
+    4. Make sure you do not include the "gst-launch-1.0" command at the beginning.

+If you are using the AlprStream SDK, you will apply the pipeline to the API function "connect_video_stream_url" by passing it a string for "gstreamer_pipeline_format"

 Restarting the Agent